clux/facemaulers/champions-tombs.md

 diamond mine?
 desert netherese?
 acropolis?
+Sunset Mountains - South of Netheril (in ruins) Netheril east/west border is undead territory.

 Heaven's Fury (Radiant energy d3 shotgun) helmet Whenever hit with weapon, it hits with the power of kavaki in 3 directions